SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 }
 ```

-- `separator` - determines which character is used to seperate values.
-The default separator is comma (",").
+In this model, the `separator` designates which character is used to separate the values in the exported file.
+The default separator is a comma (`,`).

-However, such configuration offers also optional setting dedicated for export feature only.
+In addition to the common configuration settings, you can configure settings that are related only to the export feature.
+The following is an example from `export-entries.model.ts`:

 ```ts
 export interface ExportConfig {